Scott Galbraith

-Alan Scott Galbraith (born January 7, 1967) is a former American football tight end in the National Football League for the Cleveland Browns, Dallas Cowboys, Washington Redskins, and Green Bay Packers.
+Alan Scott Galbraith (born January 7, 1967) is an American former professional football player who was a tight end in the National Football League (NFL) for the Cleveland Browns, Dallas Cowboys, Washington Redskins, and Green Bay Packers.
 He was part of the Super Bowl XXVIII championship team over the Buffalo Bills.
-He played college football at the University of Southern California.
+He played college football for the USC Trojans.

-Early years
+Early life

 Galbraith attended Highlands High School in North Highlands, California.
 As a senior tight end, he posted 34 receptions and 6 touchdowns at tight end, while leading the team in tackles, while also starting on the defensive line.
 He received All-Northern California honors.

 In basketball, he averaged 16 points per game and received league MVP honors as a senior.

 College career

 Galbraith accepted a football scholarship from the University of Southern California.
 As a redshirt freshman, he was the third-string tight end behind Erik McKee and Paul Green.
 As a sophomore, with the graduation of tight end, he was a backup behind Green.

 As a junior, he became a starter after replacing an injured Green, registering 21 receptions for 311 yards and 2 touchdowns.

 As a senior, he earned his second consecutive All-Pac-10 honors and was a part of the 1990 Rose Bowl winning team.
 He finished his college career with 51 receptions for 571 yards and 5 touchdowns.